jonlaoxyz/movierat/README.md

 - The \`.env\` file in the \`client\` folder holds environment variables necessary for the frontend React app to run properly.

-## Deployment to Heroku
+## If you want to use this project and make changes/ features of your own and then deploy to Heroku, follow the following steps

-This boilerplate is _almost_ all set up to deal with deploying to Heroku.
+MovieRat is all set up to deal with deploying to Heroku.
 If you have the Heroku CLI tools installed you can run `heroku create` to create the Heroku project.

 Then we must run two commands to tell Heroku to first build our React app, and _then_ build the Rails app.